mas-bandwidth/gafferongames/content/post/state_synchronization.md

 };
 </pre>

-Notice that instead of sending just visual quantities like position and orientation as we did with snapshot interpolation, we're also sending non-visual physics state such as linear and angular velocity.
+Notice that instead of sending just visual quantities like position and orientation as we did with snapshot interpolation, we're also sending _non-visual_ state such as linear and angular velocity.
+Why?

-This is necessary because the physics simulation extrapolates from the last state update applied to each object.
-Therefore, the state update needs to provide all information required for this extrapolation to be correct.
-For example, if the linear velocity was not sent the extrapolation continues forward between updates with a potentially incorrect velocity, leading to a pop the next time that object is updated.
+This non-visual state is necessary because the physics simulation extrapolates from the last state update applied to each object.
+If linear and angular velocity were not synchronized, they'd never be corrected and the extrapolation continues forward with an incorrect velocity, causing pops when objects are updated.

-When we serialize this state update over the network there is no point wasting bandwidth sending (0,0,0) values for linear and angular velocity over the network while an object is at rest.
-We can fix this with a trivial optimization, saving 24 bytes per-object while objects are at rest:
+While we must send the velocities, there's no point wasting bandwidth sending (0,0,0) over and over while an object is at rest.
+We can fix this with a trivial optimization, like so:

 <pre>void serialize_state_update( Stream &amp; stream,
                              int &amp; index,